Glendale Child Custody & Visitation ATTORNEY

 Protecting Your Child's Best Interests

-With five highly skilled lawyers, our family law practice has been able to provide compassionate yet aggressive legal representation to every client we serve.
+With five highly skilled lawyers, our family law practice has provided compassionate yet aggressive legal representation to every client we serve.
 If you are going through a divorce and are worried about parental rights, seeking effective legal counsel should be your top priority.

 Call our team of Glendale child custody attorneys today at (818) 284-6632 today.
 We provide caring, capable, and comprehensive counsel.